-The CNMI agriculture industry accounts for only a small percentage of employment; however, it is an important component of the local economy because it is a subsistence activity.
-Table 16.1-7 shows the number of farms and the monetary value of agricultural production, by island, for 2002 and 2007.
+The CNMI Agriculture industry accounts for only a small percentage of employment, however; the industry may see disproportionately high beneficial economic impacts from the proposed action.
+Table

+16.1-7 shows the number of farms and the monetary value of agricultural production, by island, for 2002 and 2007.